-- 26. The Deputy Returning Officer will work with Union staff to ensure all elections of Officer Trustees are promoted (notice of nominations) at least 2 weeks before nominations open.
-For other elections the notice period before nominations will be a minimum of 5 days. - 27.
-For elections of Officer Trustees there will be a minimum nominations period of 2 weeks.

-- 28. Candidates wishing to stand are required to complete a nominations form.

-The form will be easily available on the Union's website for the entirety of the nominations period; - a.
+- 27. The Deputy Returning Officer will work with Union staff to ensure all elections of Officer Trustees are promoted (notice of nominations) at least 2 weeks before nominations open.
+For other elections the notice period before nominations will be a minimum of 5 days. - 28.
+For elections of Officer Trustees there will be a minimum nominations period of 2 weeks. - 29.
+Candidates wishing to stand are required to complete a nominations form that will be made available on the Union's website for the entirety of the nominations period.

+- a.
 All forms must be completed and include all requested information for the nomination to stand. - b.
-Within the nominations form candidates will be required to submit a manifesto. - c.
-Failure to include a manifesto by the deadline for nominations will mean the automatic disqualification of the candidate from the election. - 29.
-The DRO will ascertain nominees' eligibility from the University's student records system. - 30.
-Any person aggrieved by a decision by the DRO that they are not eligible to stand or vote in an election may appeal in writing to the RO within 2 days of being informed of the decision, to ask them to review the decision.
-If the appeal is successful it will not be grounds for declaring the election void. - 31.
-The DRO will oversee the organisation of a candidates briefing to be held as soon as possible after the close of nominations. - 32.
-All candidates are expected to attend candidates training before their nomination can be announced.
-Failure to attend training without communication with the Union's Elections Committee may result in their disqualification from the election. - 33.
+Within the nominations form candidates will be required to submit a manifesto - c.
+Failure to include a manifesto by the deadline for nominations will mean the automatic disqualification of the candidate from the election. - 30.
+The DRO will ascertain nominees' eligibility from the University's student records system. - 31.
+Any person aggrieved by a decision by the DRO that they are not eligible to stand or vote in an election may apply in writing to the RO within 2 days of being informed of the decision for a review of the judgement.
+If the appeal is successful it will not be grounds for declaring the election void. - 32.
+The DRO will oversee the organisation of a candidates briefing to be held as soon as possible after the close of nominations. - 33.
+All candidates must attend the candidates briefing before their nomination can be announced.
+Failure to attend a briefing may result in their disqualification from the election. - 34.
 Candidates submitting a nomination are consenting to be photographed and filmed during the elections process and for these images and videos to be used to promote current and future elections.
 Information on how candidates' information will be used will be made available in the Elections Candidates' Privacy Notice.